Last Updated: 16 July 2026By Categories:

 War in Ukraine

-After the outbreak of war in Ukraine, we sent humanitarian aid, opened shelters and hosted hundreds of students in our schools.
+After the outbreak of the war in Ukraine, we sent humanitarian aid, opened reception centers, and welcomed hundreds of students into our schools.

 Explosion at the port of Beirut